-Davos restaurant owner fined for discrimination after sledge incident
+Davos restaurateur fined for discrimination after sledge incident

 Generated with artificial intelligence.

-Listening: Davos restaurant owner fined for discrimination after sledge incident
+Listening: Davos restaurateur fined for discrimination after sledge incident

 The operator of a mountain restaurant in Davos has been given a conditional fine for racial discrimination after refusing to hire sledges to Jewish guests, in a case that sparked headlines earlier this year.